 Where to File an Adoption Petition

 The first step in the adoption process is to submit a Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, to USCIS.
-Please visit the following link to download filing instructions and forms: http://www.uscis.gov/.
-(Drop down on the main page and, click on "Adoption", right side of the middle column.)
+Please visit this link to download filing instructions and forms.

 The document below also explains some of the changes under the Hague Convention and gives a general overview of the adoption process: